MicrosoftDocs/data-api-builder-docs/data-api-builder/authentication-azure.md

 ## Roles selection

-Once a request has been authenticated via any of the available options, the roles defined in the token are used to help determine how permission rules are evaluated to [authorize](./authorization.md) the request.
-Any authenticated request is automatically assigned to the `authenticated` system role, unless a user role is requested to be used, as described in the [Authorization](./authorization.md) document.
+Once a request is authenticated via any of the available options, the roles defined in the token are used to help determine how permission rules are evaluated to [authorize](authorization.md) the request.
+Any authenticated request is automatically assigned to the `authenticated` system role, unless a user role is requested for use.
+For more information, see [authorization](authorization.md).

 ## Anonymous requests

 Requests can also be made without being authenticated.
-In such cases, the request is automatically assigned to the `anonymous` system role so that it can be properly [authorized](./authorization.md).
+In such cases, the request is automatically assigned to the `anonymous` system role so that it can be properly [authorized](authorization.md).

 ## Related content